j0le/create-process-rust/README.md

 - [PSNativeCommandArgumentPassing](https://learn.microsoft.com/en-us/powershell/scripting/learn/experimental-features?view=powershell-7.3#psnativecommandargumentpassing)
 - Issue on GitHub: https://github.com/PowerShell/PowerShell/issues/14747

-On Linux, if a process asks the operating system for it's command line, it gets an array of arguments directly from the OS.
+On Linux, if a process asks the operating system for it's command line, it gets an *array* of arguments directly from the OS.
 These arguments do not have an encoding, but cannot contain a null byte.
 The encoding used to decode these arguments is typlically UTF-8.
 But some programs look into environment variables to figure out, which arguments to use.
 I assume, that those programs asume, that the environments variables (their names and their values) are encoded in ASCII.

+## Different command lines &#x2013; same result

+If a program named `prog` is excuted with any of these command lines and the algorithm of the Microsoft CRT is used, the result is always the same:

+- `prog.exe --input:"Hello World"    --another-option`
+- `prog.exe "--input:Hello World" --another-option`
+- `prog.exe    --input:Hello" "World              --another-option`

+The result is an array of these arguments:
+- `prog.exe`
+- `--input:Hello World`
+- `another-option`

 ## Usage